 - Click the “Upload CSV File” button

-- Navigate to the CSV file you downloaded from Amazon
+- Navigate to the CSV file you downloaded from Amazon or another source

 - Use the “Filter Date Range” controls to filter the data source’s date range (optional)